progressofme/TTTAI/README.md

 # Bad / Random AI's:

+Hacker - Can override one slot once a game

 BadAI - All of it's moves are random

 WorstAI - Only takes the edge moves, all random.